 Oahu is known as “The Gathering Place” because it is the most populous of the Hawaiian islands.
 By size, it is the 3rd largest island.
 The weather is near perfect all year long, with temperatures in the 75* to 85* range almost every day.

-We share a lot of resources and local suggestions in today’s podcast, but you should also check out the Official Travel Site of Oahu, Hawaii, the local convention and visitor’s bureau.
+We share a lot of resources and local suggestions in today’s podcast, but you should also check out the Official Travel Site of Oahu, Hawaii, the local visitor’s bureau.
 They are a wealth of information and can help you plan an itinerary based on your time, budget, and interests.

 Best things to do in Oahu

 Here are some of the best things to do in Oahu according to our local expert, Doug Nordman.
-And I’ve added some additional options based on my research and places I’ve visited.
+And I’ve added some additional options based on my research and the places I’ve visited.

 - Chun’s Reef – Doug’s favorite place to surf.
 It has a nice predictable break where you can catch the same wave over and over again.
 He’s in heaven when the waves are 12 to 14 feet.